 With that out of the way, let’s talk about why: if you just want to play some games and surf the web, which describes 90% of us, the Fire HD 8 will get the job done, and it will get it done at a price you’re not even going to come close to anywhere else.

-That’s right, this is a tablet for under $100.
-But it’s also got expandable storage for up to 200 GB and it offers something no other tablet offers: easy integrated access to Amazon’s entire suite of products and services.
+It’s also got expandable storage for up to 200 GB and it offers something no other tablet offers: easy integrated access to Amazon’s entire suite of products and services.
 Movies, songs, books… all are right there, and if you have a Prime subscription, they’re all there free.
 To hell with your kids, buy one of these for yourselves.

 Now this… this is what you buy when you just need a cheap tablet for the kids.
 It’s a basic tablet with not a lot of power, but it’s cheap enough that you can buy one for every member of the family.
 I’m not going to oversell this because it’s about as basic as it gets, but if you just want something to stick in Junior’s hands for a while so he stops torturing his sister for a few hours, this is the route to go.